Passive verbs should not always be avoided, but when necessary the active form of a different verb (especially the verb BE) can be used instead

 Unfortunately, advice like this makes passive verbs sound like an inconvenience.
 The science of Linguistics, on the other hand, finds plenty of value in passive verbs.
 It argues that their very existence in English means that they must have their own special uses, and it has some helpful insights into what those uses are.
 My own suggestions in this area can be read in the more technical “articles” section of this blog under the title Active/Passive Paraphrases in English and What they Mean for Learners.
 These more positive views of passive verbs mean that even the persuasive critical underlining by word processors needs to be treated with caution (see 69.
 How Computers Get Grammar Wrong 2 and 100.
 What is a Grammar Error?).

 Linguists have, however, established that active verbs are much more common in English than passive ones.
 This suggests that there might be some advantage in trying occasionally to avoid using the passive voice (for example in paraphrasing – see 80.
 How to Paraphrase).
-In this post, I want to indicate some ways of replacing a passive verb with an active one, while at the same time maintaining the proper respect for passive verbs that they deserve.
+In this post, I want to indicate some ways of avoiding a passive verb by means of an active one, while at the same time maintaining the proper respect for passive verbs that they deserve.

-THE STANDARD ADVICE ON REPLACING A PASSIVE VERB
+THE STANDARD ADVICE ON AVOIDING A PASSIVE VERB

-The way in which grammar books usually say a passive verb can be replaced with an active is like this:
+The way in which grammar books usually say a passive verb can be avoided is simply by using the same verb in its active form, like this:

 (a) (PASSIVE) The premium should be sent.

-The problem with this is that the change from the passive to the active voice of the verb necessitates other changes in the sentence that might not necessarily be desirable.
-One change is of word order: the words the premium are now at the end of the sentence rather than the beginning.
+The problem with this is that using the active voice of the same verb necessitates other changes in the sentence that might not necessarily be desirable.
+One involves word order: the words the premium are now at the end of the sentence rather than the beginning.
 This does not seem to be a major change when presented as above, but in a paragraph it can interrupt the flow of reading.
 Usually, if we choose in a paragraph to begin a sentence with a particular word, we have a reason for doing so, and beginning with a different word will have a different effect (see, for example, 37.
 Subordination: Grammar for Good Repetition).

-A BETTER WAY TO REPLACE A PASSIVE VERB
+A BETTER WAY TO AVOID A PASSIVE VERB

-The main problem once we decide to seek an active verb that can directly replace a passive is being able to find one.
+The main problem once we decide to seek an active verb instead of a passive in this way is being able to find one.
 This is probably easier in some cases than others.

-As a general guideline, passive verb replacement is likely to be easier when there is no following by.
+Passive verbs seem easiest to avoid when their use would necessitate a noun with by.
 In sentence (a) above there is no by after should be sent.
-If we added the words … by the customer, it might become harder to think of a replacement for should be sent.
+If the passive were to necessitate the words … by the customer, it might become harder to think of an active alternative to should be sent.

-Passives without by can also be replaced with the verb BE alone, followed by a noun or an adjective, like this:
+Passives without by can also be avoided with the verb BE alone, followed by a noun or an adjective, like this:

 (c) (PASSIVE) The feast was celebrated annually.